 Blueberries are one of the most popularly consumed berries in the US — they’re nutrient dense and taste delicious!

-Blueberries are small and deep blue/violet colored berry with a sweet yet sometimes tangy flavor.
-The group of antioxidants, anthocyanins, are responsible for their blue color and rich antioxidant levels, which gives these little berries the label “superfood”.
-Blueberries are great to have on hand, whether fresh or in frozen form.
+Blueberries are small, deep blue, violet colored berries with a sweet yet sometimes tangy flavor.
+The group of antioxidants called anthocyanins are responsible for their blue color and rich antioxidant levels.
 There are several varieties of blueberries including highbush (which is the most popular found in our local stores), lowbush (also known as “wild” blueberries) and rabbiteye.

 Nutrient Breakdown of Blueberries:

-Blueberries can ripen fairly quickly, so store them in the fridge and if they start to become “too” ripe, put them in a container at freeze for later.
+Blueberries are great to have on hand, whether fresh or in frozen form.
+Blueberries can ripen fairly quickly just as other fresh fruits, so store them in the fridge and if they start to become too ripe, put them in a container and freeze for later.